picatostas/ESS_dg_welder_robot/README.md

 Launch files: `smoothie.launch` is for a custom build of shapeoko T using Smoothieboard as a controller.
 For other axis systems create the `.launch` file.

-*Be careful when launching cnc_interface as the CNC will start homing.*
+*If connected, the CNC will start homing after launching cnc_interface.*

 ### Dummy welder

 `> rosrun dummy_welder dummy_welder.py`

-The detection ROI are set in `welder_fsm.py` file in `/dummy_welder`.
-A ROI is a coordinate from where the camera is able to spot a bunch of grids---in the case of the prototype, 6 ROI for 16 grids, 3 grids per ROI, skipping the overlapped ones.
+The detection regions of interest (ROI) are set in `welder_fsm.py` file in `dummy_welder/`.
+A ROI is here a coordinate from where the camera is able to spot a bunch of grids---for the prototype welder robot it's specifically 6 ROI for 16 grids and 3 grids per ROI (skipping the overlapped ones).

-See description of the FSM used as a draw.io diagram 'FSM welder-laser.xml' in the parent directory
+See description of the finite state machine (FSM) as a draw.io diagram ``'FSM welder-laser.xml'`` in the parent directory.

 ### Laser ctrl